-Landlord affected by CVA – Should I Vote?
-Should I Vote For Or Against?
+Landlord affected by CVA – Should I Vote For Or Against?
+Should I Even Vote?

 High street names, once bastions of the High Street are using company voluntary arrangements to restructure their leases, to cut costs.
 But is this fair?
 Should I vote?
 These are just some of the questions we are being asked daily as CVA experts.
 Keith Steven has experience of dealing with over 2,000 CVA cases in 23 years, so he knows a thing or two about the tricks of the CVA turnaround trade.
 We asked him to answer these frequently asked questions…..